The Best Way to Promote Your Music in 2025

 blank

-Claim your artist page and you’ll be able to take advantage of the listening data and insights on how your music is performing that is provided to you by these platforms.
+Make sure your music is available across all streaming services, and claim your artist page wherever you can.
+In doing so, you’ll be able to take advantage of the listening data and insights on how your music is performing that is provided to you by these platforms.
 On Spotify for Artists, for example, available analytics include:

 • Where your listeners are located